 Thanks also, to Tony Clark for uncovering the link between these rides and the 1966 Amusements Trades Exhibition.

 Were you involved with the Edwin Hall company in the 1960s?
 Did you help manufacture or distribute these rides?
 Were you responsible for their removal, at the end of their working lives?

-It is rumored that a number of these Daleks were disposed of in a single batch, removed en-masse, loaded into a wagon and dumped.
+It is rumoured that a number of these Daleks were disposed of in a single batch, removed en masse, loaded into a wagon and dumped.

 - Can you verify this?